NOVEMBER 20 - BIRTHS

 (EB)

-Died 20 Nov 1945 (born 1 Sep 1877)Quotes Icon
+Died 20 Nov 1945 at age 68 (born 1 Sep 1877). quotes

-British physicist who was awarded the 1922 Nobel Prize for Chemistry for his development of the mass spectrograph, a device that separates atoms or molecular fragments of different mass and measures those masses with remarkable accuracy.
+English chemist, physicist and chemist who was awarded the 1922 Nobel Prize for Chemistry for his development of the mass spectrograph, a device that separates atoms or molecular fragments of different mass and measures those masses with remarkable accuracy.
 In 1910 he became an assistant to Sir J.J.
 Thomson at Cambridge, who was investigating positively charged rays emanating from gaseous discharges.
 Aston invented his mass spectrograph (a new type of positive-ray apparatus) after WWI, with which he showed that many elements are mixtures of isotopes.
 In fact, he discovered 212 of the 287 naturally occurring nuclides.
 The mass spectrograph is now widely used in geology, chemistry, biology, and nuclear physics.

 Charles Schuchert

-Died 20 Nov 1942 (born 3 Jul 1858)
+Died 20 Nov 1942 at age 84 (born 3 Jul 1858). quotes

 American invertebrate paleontologist who was a leader in the development of paleogeography, the study of the distribution of lands and seas in the geological past.
 During the 1880s he made a living drawing fossil illustrations for state geological surveys, while continuing to search for specimens for his own growing collection.
-After serving as curator of the U.S. National Museum (1894-1904) Charles Schuchert joined the Yale University faculty following their first invertebrate paleontologist, Charles E. Beecher.
+After serving as curator of the U.S. National Museum (1894-1904), Charles Schuchert joined the Yale University faculty following their first invertebrate paleontologist, Charles E. Beecher.

 Willem de Sitter

-Died 20 Nov 1934 (born 6 May 1872)
+Died 20 Nov 1934 at age 62 (born 6 May 1872). quotes

 Dutch mathematician, astronomer, and cosmologist who developed theoretical models of the universe based on Albert Einstein's general theory of relativity.
 He worked extensively on the motions of the satellites of Jupiter, determining their masses and orbits from decades of observations.
 He redetermined the fundamental constants of astronomy and determined the variation of the rotation of the earth.
 He also performed statistical studies of the distribution and motions of stars, but today he is best known for his contributions to cosmology.
 His 1917 solution to Albert Einstein's field equations showed that a near-empty universe would expand.
 Later, he and Einstein found an expanding universe solution without space curvature.